codewithamitpatil/Authentication-Api-2.0/README.md

 ## What I Did In This Repo ???

-This is an Authentication and Authorization System .
+This is an Production Ready Authentication and Authorization System .<br/>
-In this project is built on rest 1
+This project is built on REST Architecture on top of <br/>MVC AND 3 TIER ARCHITECTURE ,along with all best practises.<br/>
+With CUSTOM LOGGER AND  MONITOR AND EXCEPTION NOTIFICATION MAIL SUPPORT